emiarbol/galaxy_virologist_training/exercises/04_assembly.md

 <p align="center"><img src="images/quast_params1.png" alt="quast params" width="400"></p>
 <p align="center"><img src="images/quast_params2.png" alt="quast params" width="400"></p>

-4. Click the eye icon Quast HTML report.
+4. Click the :eye: icon Quast HTML report.
     - How much of or reference genome have we reconstructed?
     - How many contigs do we have greater than 1000 pb?
     - Which is the largest contig in the assembly?